matiasgali/guillotine/README.md

 ```

-Optionally, you can set the initial position and state of the image by passing
+Optionally, you can set the initial position and state of the image by passing a
-a data object with the **init** option, similar the one returned by 'getData':
+data object with the **init** option, similar to the one returned by 'getData':
 ```javascript
 picture.guillotine({
   width: 400,